nengo/nengo-loihi/docs/tips.rst

-Tunneling a remote port to your local machine allows you to run the Jupyter notebook server or the Nengo GUI server on the superhost or host, but access the web-based interface on your local machine.
+Tunneling a remote port to your local machine allows you to run the Jupyter notebook server or the NengoGUI server on the superhost or host, but access the web-based interface on your local machine.